 In What Zone Does Passion Fruit Grow Best?

-Because it comes from tropical and semitropical regions, purple passion fruit does best in zones 10 to 12, but there is a native North American species that is hardy to zone 6.
+Because it comes from tropical and semitropical regions, purple passion fruit is hardy only in zones 10 through 12, but the native North American species is hardy to zone 5.
 Maypop (Passiflora incarnata) is so-named because of the popping sound the berries make when you step on them, and gardeners grow them as far north as Ohio.

 When Should You Plant Passion Fruit?